 Business overheads must also be excluded from the purchase price of the goods.

-Businesses must following these steps when purchasing goods they intend to sell under the margin scheme:
+Businesses must be following these steps when purchasing goods they intend to sell under the margin scheme:

-step 1 ― the business must confirm that the goods are eligible to be sold under the scheme ― see the Overview of margin schemes guidance note
+step 1 ― confirm that the goods are eligible to be sold under the scheme ― see the Overview of margin schemes guidance note

-step 2 ― the purchaser must obtain a purchase invoice.
+step 2 ― obtain a purchase invoice.
 If the business is purchasing the goods from a seller who does not need to issue an invoice, it must draft an invoice showing the relevant details (see below).
-If the seller shows VAT as a separate amount on the invoice then the margin scheme cannot be used and the normal VAT accounting rules will apply.
+If the seller shows VAT as a separate amount on the invoice then the margin scheme cannot be used and the normal VAT accounting rules will apply

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Normal due dateIndividuals are required to pay any outstanding income tax and Class 4 National Insurance, Class 2 National Insurance, and capital gains tax due for the tax year by 31 January following the end of the tax year (ie 31 January 2021 for the 2019/20 tax year).
 From 6 April 2020, UK

 Maintenance payments are payments made by a taxpayer to their former or separated spouse for the maintenance of that former spouse or their children.
 To obtain any tax relief for maintenance payments, one of the couple must have been born before 5 April 1935 and the payments must be made by virtue